ballerina-attic/open-api-based-service/README.md

 ### Implement the business logic for petstore

-Now we have the Ballerina web service for the give `petstore.json` OpenApi file.
+Now we have the Ballerina web service for the given `petstore.json` OpenAPI file.
 Next task is to implement the business logic for functionality of each resource.
-The Ballerina OpenAPi generator has generated `ballerina_petstore_impl.bal` file inside the `open-api-based-service/guide/petstore`.
+The Ballerina OpenAPI generator has generated `ballerina_petstore_impl.bal` file inside the `open-api-based-service/guide/petstore` directory.
 We need to fill the `ballerina_petstore_impl.bal` as per the requirement.
 For simplicity, we will use an in-memory map to store the pet data.
 The following code is the completed pet store web service implementation.

 ```ballerina
 import ballerina/http;